yguitton/training-material/topics/epigenetics/tutorials/hicexplorer/tutorial.md

 Mates have to be mapped individually to avoid mapper specific heuristics designed for standard paired-end libraries.

-We have used the HiCExplorer successfully with `bwa-mem`, `bowtie2` and `hisat2`.
+We have used the HiCExplorer successfully with `bwa`, `bowtie2` and `hisat2`.
 In this tutorial we will be using `Bowtie2` tool.
 It is important to remember to:
 - use local mapping, in contrast to end-to-end.
 A fraction of Hi-C reads are chimeric and will not map end-to-end thus, local mapping is important to increase the number of mapped reads
 - tune the aligner parameters to penalize deletions and insertions.
 This is important to avoid aligned reads with gaps if they happen to be chimeric.
 - If bowtie2 or hisat2 are used, `--reorder` option and as a file format `bam_native` needs to be used.
 Regular `bam` files are sorted by Galaxy and can not be used as an input for HiCExplorer.